kwabenasapong/openpldoc/manual/source/web_remote.rst

 .. image:: pics/web_remote_slide.png

-You will find the verses displayed as they appear in the live view and the first verse will be displayed on the projection screen.
+You will find the verses displayed as they appear in the live view on the main computer and the first verse will be displayed on the projection screen.
 You can use the :guilabel:`Prev`, :guilabel:`Next` or click on each verse using the mouse to display them.

 **Note:** The remote interface replicates the OpenLP software.
-Clicking on a single image in the service manager will display immediately.
-The first image in a group of images and the first slide in a presentation will also be displayed immediately when clicked on in the service manager.
+When displaying images, clicking on a single image in the service manager will display it immediately.
+The first image in a group of images and the first slide in a presentation will also be displayed immediately when clicked on in the web remote service manager.

 Alerts
 ------